lukas/ml-class/README.md

 If you're on linux, you're probably already reasonably well setup :).

+If you run into trouble, the book Learn Python the Hard Way has installation steps in great detail: https://learnpythonthehardway.org/book/ex0.html.
+It also has a refresher on using a terminal in the appendix.

 ### Reading material for people who are comfortable with programming, but haven't done a lot of python

 If you are comfortable opening up a terminal but want a python intro/refresher check out https://www.learnpython.org/ for a really nice introduction to Python.